-Sure, there are schools that are really good and teachers that do their job well, but there are also lousy institutions and teachers who mostly teach because Chinese happens to be their native language, rather than because they have a passion for teaching and the necessary skills.
+Sure, there are schools that are really good and teachers that do their job well, but there are also lousy institutions and teachers who mostly teach because Chinese happens to be their native language, rather than because they have a passion for teaching and possess the necessary skills.

 This is partly why I think learning how to learn is essential for all adult students, not only those that are ambitious and like experimentation.
 Even though I realise that you as a reader of Hacking Chinese are probably more motivated and ambitious than the average learner, I do think and hope that what I write will spread to all students eventually.
 The ability to learn on your own isn’t something you need only if you have no teacher and no course.
 Instead, it’s a core ability that will determine your success in learning Chinese.
 In other words, take responsibility for your own learning now!

-Teaching you how to fish
+Learning how to fish

 shòu rén yǐ yú, bù rú shòu rén yǐ yú

 This is usually translated as: “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.”
 If you take a course, your teacher will provide you with lots of fish and you won’t starve to death.
-If you read Hacking Chinese and apply what I write here, on the other hand, you will gradually learn how to fish.
+If you read Hacking Chinese and apply what I write here on the other hand, you will gradually learn how to fish.

-You can of course just try to find other people to help you with every single problem you encounter, but it’s much better to acquire the ability to help yourself, it’s going to take you much farther and puts you firmly in the driver’s seat of your language learning journey.
+You can of course just try to find other people to help you with every single problem you encounter, but it’s much better to acquire the ability to help yourself; it’s going to take you much farther and puts you firmly in the driver’s seat of your language learning journey.

 Teachers and classrooms